 The graduate special education program is offered using the Cohort System.
-A maximum of 15 practicing teachers and administrators may join one of three Cohorts each year (June, August and January).
+A maximum of 15 students may enroll in one of three Cohorts each year (June, August and January).
 There are 6 Terms each year - Term 1&2 (Fall Semester 2-8 week sessions), Terms 3&4 (Spring Semester 2-8 week sessions) and Term 5&6 (Summer Sessions 2-4 week sessions).
-Classes are generally held on weekends in the fall and spring, and all day on weekdays during the summer.
-Students should meet requirements for GCEC Special Education Certification (K-12) and the Master of Education in six terms (12 months).

-All students seeking teaching certification must pass the PRAXIS I, PRAXIS II - PLT (level determined by student) and PRAXIS II (0354-Special Education) examinations as required by GCEC.
-Those students seeking the Master of Education must pass the PRAXIS II (0354-Special Education) examination with a minimum score of 160, and complete the NCATE approved Electronic Portfolio to meet the Comprehensive Examination requirements.
+Classes are generally held on weekends in the Fall and Spring, and on weekdays during the Summer.
+Students will meet the requirements for GCEC Special Education Certification (K-12) and may complete the Master of Education in six terms (12 months).
+All students seeking teaching certification must pass the PRAXIS CORE: Reading, Writing & Math, PRAXIS II - PLT (level determined by student) and PRAXIS II (0354-Special Education) examinations as required by GCEC.
+Those students seeking the Master of Education must pass the PRAXIS II (0354-Special Education) examination and complete the NCATE approved Electronic Portfolio to meet the Comprehensive Examination requirements.
+Additional coursework and internship may be required depending on the applicants' background.
+Students seeking teacher certification should obtain a GCEC Teacher Certification Evaluation before developing a program of study.